MysteryPancake/GMod-Rainbow/README.md

 #### DrawRainbowRect
 ![DrawRainbowRect image](http://i.imgur.com/UrNhdOR.png)

-The rectangle on the left has bVertical set as true, the one on the right as false.
+The rectangle on the left has vertical set as true, and the one on the right has it set to false.
 #### DrawRainbowRect2
 ![DrawRainbowRect2 image](http://i.imgur.com/J8JbKGL.png)